dlab-berkeley/R-Fundamentals-Legacy/README.md

 # D-Lab R Fundamentals introductory workshop series
 This is the repository for D-Lab's introductory R-Fundamentals workshop series.
 Laptop required.

+# Getting started
+(updates coming soon!)

+### Download and install R and RStudio and the workshop materials
 Before Part 1 be sure to:
 1) [Download and install R](https://cloud.r-project.org/)
 2) [Download and install RStudio Desktop Open Source License FREE](https://www.rstudio.com/products/rstudio/download/)
 3) Download the [R-Fundamentals workshop materials](https://github.com/dlab-berkeley/R-Fundamentals) to your Desktop